Bahai Gardens is probably the most popular attraction in Haifa. And that is for a good reason. They are simply gorgeous. Let’s begin!

 Sculptures Garden is a small garden that presents 29 bronze statues all made by Ursula Malbin.
 Ursula donated the money for the garden and donated all sculptures as well.
 And even after one of the sculptures were stolen, she replaced it with another one from her private collection.

-Though I don’t remember seeing signs on spot, some sites say that Sculptures Garden in Haifa is closed at night.
-So if you’re planning to visit it, do it before 6 pm.
+Though I do not remember seeing signs on spot, some sites say that Sculptures Garden in Haifa is closed at night.
+So if you are planning to visit it, do it before 6 pm.

 While scouting several locals recommended another viewpoint.
 Well, actually this was a simple spot with several benches.
-It’s located within 5 min walk from the park at 12 Shnayim-November St. This was probably the best viewpoint among all I’ve seen that day.
+It is located within 5 min walk from the park at 12 Shnayim-November St. This was probably the best viewpoint among all I have seen that day.
 And here are several photos from there:

 Louis Promenade in Haifa